NixTS/ml-mildew-detection-in-cherry-leaves/README.md

 **Issues**

 Starting out I initially planned another project and got to work on it for around two weeks.
-But, by not adhering to good practice and reading through the project description as careful as one should I completly wrecked the repository by commiting large sets of data multiple times, which could not be pushed to github.
+But, by not adhering to good practice and reading through the project description as careful as one should, I completly wrecked the repository by commiting large sets of data multiple times, which could not be pushed to github.
 My first response was to use git large file storage, but it was already too late.
-Along with other issues i had, deemed my project a failure.
+Along with many other issues i had, deemed my project a failure.

 This is my first [first Projects](https://github.com/NixTS/ml-brain-tumor-detection) repository.